rzere/DejaVu/docs/index.md

 ## What is Visual Misinformation?

-Visual misinformation is defined as an image that is misleading, manipulated, or fabricated, or sharing of genuine content outside of context.
+Visual misinformation is defined as an image that is misleading, manipulated, or fabricated, or shared outside of context.

 ## Why is it Useful?